Do not input private or sensitive data. View Qlik Privacy & Cookie Policy.

 In detail:

-• Cloud engines will not be available, and running executions will be terminated.
+• Cloud engines will not be available, and executions running on Cloud Engines will be terminated.

 • Talend Studio users may be disconnected from their session, and it will not be possible to open a new Talend Studio session except in local mode.